In-Person Program

 Attendance Policy

-Students are expected to attend 100% of EUREKA! events.
-The in-person program option is a 24/7 immersive experience, whereas the online program offers more location flexibility and requires less time each day.
+Students are expected to attend required EUREKA! academic activities.
+The in-person program option is an immersive experience, whereas the online program offers more location flexibility and requires less time each day.
 Please keep this difference in time commitment in mind when applying.

 -

-You must complete first-year orientation modules before the start of the program.
-We do not allow students to be excused from EUREKA! program events to participate in orientation or Ready, Set, Roar! events.
+You must complete first-year orientation modules and meet with your Academic Advisor before the start of the program.
 You should register for orientation as instructed by the Office of Orientation (you will receive registration instructions via email).